Rob Dickson

 Robert Dickson (14 November 1963 - 10 April 2009) was an Australian rules footballer in the VFL/AFL, a film director, and the winner of the first edition of the reality game show Australian Survivor.

 Early life and education

-Dickson was born in Box Hill to Rick and Effie Dickson and was one of six children.
+Dickson was born on 14 November 1963 in Box Hill to Rick and Effie Dickson and was one of six children.
 He attended St Pauls College, Traralgon, in Victoria, Australia.

 Dickson learnt to fly a helicopter whilst employed by the National Safety Council of Australia.
 He also had a hobby of being an amateur film maker.
 He took a lot of footage at the Hawthorn Football Club whilst he was on their player list.

 Football career

 Dickson made his VFL debut with the Hawthorn Football Club in 1988 after being recruited from Morwell, Victoria.
 He was a fringe player for the Hawks who played in the midfield (at 180 cm and 75 kg), and spent a lot of time in the reserves side.
 He was selected as an emergency for the 1989 VFL Grand Final.
 He went on to play 17 games (kicking 12 goals) for Hawthorn in 3 seasons from 1988-1990.
 He then moved to the Brisbane Bears where he played for one season, in 1991.
 He played in the 1991 reserves premiership side for Brisbane.